 Ultrasound in the operating room:

-Dr. Miller uses a portable ultrasound machine in the operating room to guide injection of local anaesthetic.
+Prof. Miller uses a portable ultrasound machine in the operating room to guide injection of local anaesthetic.
 This procedure allows the operation to be done safely and comfortably with a lighter anaesthesia, so you feel more comfortable and less sleepy when you wake up.

 For minimally invasive parathyroid surgery, the use of ultrasound in the operating room allows exact placement of the incision directly over the parathyroid tumour, allowing for a smaller incision.